International Research Fellowship

 - Medical degree (MD equivalent)

-- Minimum one-year commitment
+- Minimum two-year commitment

 Although United States Medical Licensing Examination (USMLE) scores are not an absolute prerequisite for admission to the Research Fellowship Program, applicants who have taken their USMLE's are preferred.
-In particular, for applicants who after the Research Fellowship Program would like to continue with residency in the US, high USMLE scores (above 245) will play a very important role in the selection process.

 The research program of the division is funded by multiple federal agencies and industry.
 Financial support is possible through grants, but limited, and therefore cannot be promised.
 Evidence of external institutional financial support is highly desirable.
 Decisions about financial support are made on a case-by-case basis, depending on availability of funds, nature of research and performance of the fellow.